 - Regular High Level dialogues and expert level meetings ensure the implementation of the Road Map, such as the reference group on Infrastructure, or the EU-Africa High Level Policy Dialogue (HLPD) expert group on science, technology and innovation.

 In addition, continuous dialogue is maintained by other stakeholders of the Africa-EU Partnership, such as:

 - EU-Africa Business Forums bring together African and European business leader representing multi-nationals, large corporations, small and medium-scale enterprises and confederations, multilateral and regional institutions to discuss ways of improving the business and investment climate between Africa and the EU.

-- Africa-Europe Youth leaders’ Summits ensure the continuous dialogue between African and European youth organizations.
+- Africa-Europe Youth leaders’ Summits ensure the continuous dialogue between African and European youth organisations.
 They provide the opportunity to formulate concrete recommendations to EU-Africa Summits regarding the future JAES youth initiatives and engagement of the youth in the future political dialogue.
-In 2012, the Africa-Europe Youth Platform has been established to coordinate, monitor and follow-up the Africa-Europe Youth cooperation, on an annual basis.
+In 2012, the Africa-Europe Youth Platform was established to coordinate, monitor and follow-up the Africa-Europe Youth cooperation on an annual basis.

 - Meetings between the European Parliament and Pan-African Parliament

 - Meetings of EU and Africa economic and social stakeholders network

 Meetings of African and Europen Local and Regional Governments.